MicrosoftDocs/learn/learn-pr/azure/azure-sql-deploy-configure/includes/9-summary.md

 #### Data max size

-For more information about the difference between data space used, data space allocated, and data max size, refer to this [explanation in the documentation](https://docs.microsoft.com/azure/sql-database/sql-database-file-space-management#understanding-types-of-storage-space-for-a-database).
+For more information about the difference between data space used, data space allocated, and data max size, see this [explanation in the documentation](https://docs.microsoft.com/azure/sql-database/sql-database-file-space-management#understanding-types-of-storage-space-for-a-database).

 #### Connectivity to Azure SQL